- Adult ADD/ADHD

 As a Child Mental Health Specialist, I have years of experience working with kids of all ages.
+Currently my focus is on kids age 10 and younger.
 They’re like emotional sponges.
 Without thought or intention children absorb the emotional environment in which they find themselves.
 Depending on their ages, children communicate non-verbally through their play and behavior.
-It is in allowing the child to lead the play, tracking behavior, reflecting on feelings and setting limits that I read a child’s emotional make-up and struggle.
+It is in allowing the child to lead the play, tracking behavior, reflecting on feelings and setting limits that I read a child’s emotional make-up and struggles.
+I use Play Therapy and art to make a connection of trust with your child.
 I can make suggestions and explain what I see, but it is ultimately the parents who decide what is best for their child.
 I often suggest reading material for additional information and support.
 I look forward to getting to know you and your child. back to the top

-Anorexia, bulimia and compulsive over eating are complex and dangerous personal struggles.
+Bulimia and compulsive over-eating are complex and dangerous personal struggles.
 I have worked with people both in-patient and on an out-patient basis.
 I believe that these disorders develop as a response to overwhelming emotional pain.
 I believe that eating disorders are not really about food.
 They are about feelings.
 Feelings so painful and scary from abuse, neglect, a host of boundary violations and/or growing up in a chaotic environment that they get pushed down and out of awareness.
 Eating disorders can manifest as a way to have some control over something, a way to drowned out feelings and a way to escape into another realm.
 By using an intuitive and empathic approach, I can show you how your eating disorder serves you, where it has come from and what it is trying to say.
-With strong support and guidance, I will help you to learn the language of emotions and be with you as you begin to feel once more.
-Recovery is often a slow process but healing is the only way out of the nightmare of living with an eating disorder. back to the top
+With strong support and guidance, I will help you to learn the language of emotions and be with you as you begin to live life without the destruction an eating disorder creates.
+Recover is not an easy process but healing is the only way out of the nightmare of living with an eating disorder. back to the top

-Childhood Trauma: Being exposed to an alcoholic or drug addicted parent, having been molested or raped as a child, moving from place to place and never feeling safe and settled are all areas of trauma, to name just a few.
+Childhood Trauma: Abuse and Neglect.
+Being exposed to an alcoholic or drug addicted parent, having been molested or raped, moving from place to place and never feeling safe and settled are all areas of trauma to name just a few.
 The pain and consequences of that trauma can be carried bravely by many for years.
 It takes it’s toll and there is help available.
 There is no need to suffer in silence.
 This kind of pain saps our joy in life and can impact how we care for ourselves, the decisions we make about relationships and how we view the world, ourselves and what we deserve.
 It can also impact how we parent.
 I encourage you to free yourself of this painful past and allow yourself to opportunity to face the darkness with strong support and come out the other side healthier and happier.